 Biomarkers are features of your tumor that can be measured to help guide your therapy.
 They are sometimes called molecular markers or cancer markers.
 All patients with advanced or recurrent non-small cell lung cancer (NSCLC) should ask their health care team to test their cancer for biomarkers.
 Biomarker testing can be done using tumor tissue, blood, or sputum.
 Ideally, comprehensive next generation sequencing (NGS) will be used to test for many biomarkers at once.
 Biomarker testing is also called tumor marker testing, genomic testing, mutation testing, and molecular testing.
 Not every hospital has a lab capable of testing for all biomarkers.
 If this is not an option where you are receiving care, ask if your doctor can send your samples out for testing.
-Ask your doctor if you have been tested for these biomarkers: EGFR, ALK, BRAF, ROS1, NTRK, and PD-L1.
+Ask your doctor if you have been tested for these biomarkers: ALK, BRAF, EGFR, KRAS, MET, NTRK, RET, ROS1, and PD-L1.
 There are approved treatments targeting those.
-Other biomarkers that may be relevant to lung cancer include HER2, KRAS, MET, MEK1, and RET.
+Other biomarkers that may be relevant to lung cancer include HER2 and MEK1.
 Drugs targeting these may be available through clinical trials.
 If your tumor was tested using NGS, the test may have included these markers and many others.
 This information can also be used to look for clinical trials focusing on other biomarkers.

-You should get tested when you are first diagnosed with advanced NSCLC.
-As additional targeted therapies become available, biomarker testing may be recommended for small cell lung cancer (SCLC) and early-stage NSCLC.
-Today, the main reason to get biomarker testing if you have SCLC or early-stage NSCLC is to see if you can join certain clinical trials.
+You should get tested when you are first diagnosed with NSCLC.
+As additional targeted therapies become available, biomarker testing may be recommended for small cell lung cancer (SCLC).
+Today, the main reason to get biomarker testing if you have SCLC is to see if you can join certain clinical trials.